 Don’t make the wire too tight.
 You can slip the ends of smaller branches in underneath the wire as you add bulk.
 Make your wreath as thick and full as appeals to you.
 Mine are always a little on the sparse side, just how I like them.
 If you can’t create a perfect circle, find the beauty in imperfection with an accepting attitude.
 Rustic wreaths don’t have to be perfect.

-Take smaller leave stalks and add to the basic shape, fastening with new lengths of wire as needed.
+Take smaller leaf stalks and add to the basic shape, fastening with new lengths of wire as needed.

 If you want, you can add bows, pine cones, seed pods, or ribbons to embellish your creation.
 Don’t be afraid to experiment, and add whatever looks good to you for a unique wreath.